Send apache logs to stdout and stderr CustomLog /proc/self/fd/1 common ErrorLog /proc/self/fd/2 </VirtualHost>

 Certainly the most convenient way to develop a Symfony 5.x app is to use the symfony server.
 Eventually however, you may have to deploy the application.
-For a while use of nginx with php-fpm was the flavor of the month, but there are now simple ways of still using php-fpm with apache and achieving comparable performance to nginx.
+For a number of years nginx with php-fpm was the preference for many sysadmins seeking to wring the maximum performance out of a webserver that also has to run php scripts, but there are now simple ways of configuring apache to use php-fpm while achieving comparable performance to nginx.

 For example a vhost setting like this one is possible:

 <VirtualHost *:80> SetEnv ENVIRONMENT "dev" <FilesMatch \.php$> SetHandler proxy:fcgi://php:9000 # for Unix sockets, Apache 2.4.10 or higher </FilesMatch> # Proxy .php requests to port 9000 of the php-fpm container DocumentRoot /usr/local/apache2/cms/public ServerName cms.mydev.local ServerAdmin email@example.com